 Over the past few days, the attorneys with the Law Office of Bryan Fagan have worked to share with you some information on common law marriage in Texas.
-The point of our discussions has been to tell you what is and what is not a common law marriage from the perspective of a family court judge.
+The point of our discussions has been to tell you what is and what is not a common-law marriage from the perspective of a family court judge.
 Ultimately, that is all that matters- having a judge declare that you are or are not common law married.
-A common law marriage means that to end the relationship you must go through a divorce just like any other person who gets married in a traditional ceremony.
+A common law marriage means that you must go through a divorce just like any other person who gets married in a traditional ceremony to end the relationship.

-I have spoken with a number of potential clients of the Law Office of Bryan Fagan in recent years who have tried to convince me that he or she is common law married based on a number of difference circumstances.
-It takes more than one or two circumstances being in place in order to establish a valid common law marriage.
-Today we will go through some circumstances that will not establish a common law marriage.
+In recent years, I have spoken with several potential clients of the Law Office of Bryan Fagan, who have tried to convince me that they are common law married based on many different circumstances.
+It takes more than one or two circumstances being in place to establish a valid common law marriage.
+Today we will go through some cases that will not establish a common-law marriage.

 When is there no evidence of you all holding out to others that you are married?

 To be common law married in Texas, you must be able to establish through evidence offered to the judge that you and your partner held out (made public) to members of your community/family/etc. that you were married.
 You do not have to state that you are merely common law married or anything like that.
 However, you do need to plant the idea in these people’s minds that you are married.

 How can you do that?
 The reality is that it takes more than just a few separate acts held in isolation.
 Typically, it is a series of actions that occur over months or years that establish the validity of a common-law marriage claim.
 This does not mean that you can’t show that this condition is in place only throughout a three-day weekend.
 However, I believe it is essential to know a preferable method and which ones do not work typically.